sogolnaseri/ai-chatbot-next/README.md

 - 💬 Clean chat interface with Styled Components
 - 💾 Persistent message storage using `localStorage`
 - 🔄 Clear chat button to reset the conversation
+- 🌓 Light/Dark mode toggle with a modern theme switcher
 - ⚡ Powered by OpenAI’s GPT-3.5 Turbo

 ## 📥 Installation Guide